LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module2/lab1.rst

 Perform the following steps to complete this task:

 #.
-In your browser, navigate to: ``https://10.1.10.20/mgmt/toc``
+In your browser, navigate to: ``https://10.1.1.245/mgmt/toc``

 #.
 Enter the ``admin`` user credentials (it should be ``admin/admin``).

 #.
 You are now presented with the top level of REST collections/resources
-   available on the iWorkflow platform.
+   available on the BIG-IP platform.

    .. image:: ../../_static/class1/module2/lab1-image002.png
       :align: center